November 05, 2012

 About The Sanofi Challenge

-Our aim is to raise £100,000 for the Teenage Cancer Trust and the Children's Medical & Research Foundation in Ireland in 2012.
+To date over £100,000 has been raised for the Teenage Cancer Trust and the Children's Medical & Research Foundation in Ireland and fundraising continues with a calendar of events in 2013.
 Six time world swimming champion and the Teenage Cancer Trust supporter, Mark Foster comments, "The Sanofi Challenge for Teenage Cancer Trust is a great initiative centred around promoting wellbeing and personal growth.
 As well as inspiring and encouraging participants to challenge themselves, they will also be raising money for an important cause."

 As part of the Sanofi 1,000 Mile Challenge, four Sanofi employees, helped by volunteers, are organising a charity ball to raise money for Teenage Cancer Trust.
 The Diamond Ball 2012 will take place on Friday 9th November in Guildford.
 Tickets cost £60, which includes a welcome drink, wine and a three course dinner, music and entertainment, with all profits being donated to Teenage Cancer Trust.
 Sanofi is inviting employees, family, friends, partners and local businesses in the Guildford area, and anyone interested in supporting Sanofi's quest to raise £100,000 for teenagers with cancer.
 Celebrity attendees will be announced soon, so if you don't want to miss this wonderful black tie event, contact us at firstname.lastname@example.org.